ankurxyz/VSD_TCL/README.md

 There can be multiple shell installed on the system but at any one point in time only one shell can interact between the application and the OS.

 The below statement in TCL script is also called as *shebang* which is written at the beginning of the TCL script.
 It tells the OS about the interpreter that should be used to execute the script.
-Since in this case TCL shell is used to execute the script so the path to TCL shell program is provided.
+Since the script is written TCL, we should give path to TCL shell program to execute this script.
 ```
 #!/bin/tcsh -f
 ```